Things to See

 Please do not feed our animals or go in the pens unless accompanied by a farmer.

-The animals are out and about every day until 4:30pm when we finish our afternoon chores.
+The animals are out and about every day until about 4:30pm when we finish our afternoon chores.

 Market Stand